radiantlogic-v8/documentation-eoc/documentation/environments/applications/alerting/alert-management-overview.md

 2. Under *Conditions*, specify values for the following fields:

     * Under *Statistic*, define what value the alert is based on.
 To set the statistic, select the downward arrow to expand the dropdown list.
 Select a value from the list to measure for the metric.
     * Under *Condition*, select the conditional expression to measure the metric against the threshold.
 To set the condition, select the downward arrow to expand the dropdown and select a conditional expression from the list.
-Once you select the statistic and the condition, you will see the current metric value for the condition under the *Statistic* field.
+The current value of the selected metric is shown as **Current Value** to the right of the *Metric* dropdown.
     * Under *Threshold*, select the percentage value that the condition is measured against.
 To set the threshold, enter a percentage in the space provided.
     * Under *Duration*, select the amount of time the condition must be met before the alert is sent.
 To set the duration, select the downward arrow to expand the dropdown and select a time from list.

-Once you have completed all required fields, click **Save** to add the alert metric.

-### Add multiple alert metrics

-More than one alert metric can be set for the selected environment(s).
-After you have saved a newly created alert metric, select **New** to create an additional alert.

-Follow the steps outlined above to complete the required alert metric details.
-Once you have completed the required fields in the *Alert information* and *Alert metrics* sections, select **Save** to create the new alert.
+Once you have completed all required fields, select **Save** to create the alert, or **Cancel** to discard it.

-If the alert is successfully created, it will be added to the list of alerts on the *Alerts* tab.

 ## Manage alerts

-Each alert listed on the *Alerts* tab has a corresponding **Options** (**...**) menu that provides the option to edit or delete the alert.
+Each alert listed on the *Alerts* screen has a corresponding **Options** (**...**) menu that provides the option to edit or delete the alert.

 ![image description](../images/options.png)